 Transcript

-[03:05] Vision will be the default active visualization module, but this can be changed by going to the Gateway Settings page and scrolling down to this dropdown.
-That wraps up the main distinctions between a standard installation of Ignition and Ignition Edge.
-Edge offers a lot of the same functionality as a standard install, but in a scaled down, lower cost version that makes it perfect for edge of the network architectures.
+[03:07] This is set as vision and you can change it over to perspective.
+Of course, whatever you do set here means that the other visualization module will fault preventing the designer from accessing resources to the faulted module.
+That wraps up some of the main distinctions between a standard installation of Ignition and Ignition Edge.
+Edge offers a lot of the same functionality as a standard install, but in a scaled down lower cost version that makes it perfect for edge of the network architectures.